samuelmyoussef/SofaGym/sofagym/envs/TrunkCup/README.md

     </tr>
     <tr>
       <td><b>Import</b></td>
-      <td>gym.make("trunk-v0")</td>
+      <td>gym.make("trunkcup-v0")</td>
     </tr>
   </table>
 </center>

 ## Description
 The elephant trunk manipulator is an articulated tendon-driven soft manipulator that is actuated using cables.
-The aim of the Trunk environment is to bring the trunk’s tip to a certain position within its workspace.
+The aim of the `TrunkCup` environment is to manipulate a cup using the trunk to get the cup in a predefined position within the trunk's workspace.

 ## Action Space